 SINGLE FLUE IRONS

-The single flue iron was developed sometime around the early 1820's.
-No one in particular is given credit for this design.
-The first recorded use in the American fishery occurred in 1824.
-Reuben Delano, in Wanderings and Adventures of Reuben Delano, Being a Narrative of Twelve Years Life in a Whale Ship!, Boston, 1846, wrote about his voyage in Ship Stanton of Fairhaven, 1824 - 1827.
-Early in the voyage in 1824:
+The single-flue iron was developed around the early 1820s, though no specific individual is credited with its invention.
+Its first recorded use in the American fishery was in 1824.
+Reuben Delano, in Wanderings and Adventures of Reuben Delano, Being a Narrative of Twelve Years Life in a Whale Ship!
+(Boston, 1846), described an encounter during his voyage on the Ship Stanton of Fairhaven, from 1824 to 1827.
+Early in the voyage in 1824, he noted:

 Author's collection

-There was not much variation to the single flue design.
-Some flues were long and curved while others were short and hefty.
-This harpoon became popular about 1840, but never completely replaced the two flue irons.
-The single flue iron was short lived due to the development of the toggle iron in 1848, but even so it was preferred by some and was found in a whaleship's inventory through the 19th century, although in decreasing numbers.
-(See the tabulation for harpoon inventory over the years for a typical whaleship on the Harpoon page).
+The single-flue iron saw little variation in design; some had long, curved flues while others were short and robust.
+This harpoon gained popularity around 1840 but never completely replaced the two-flue irons.
+Its use declined after the introduction of the toggle iron in 1848, but it remained in some whaleship inventories throughout the 19th century, albeit in decreasing numbers.
+(Refer to the tabulation for harpoon inventory for a typical whaleship on the Harpoon page).

 Back to Main Menu